 Keep up to date with news from Cambridge and its schools around the world.

 Access arrangements are pre-exam arrangements made on behalf of a candidate with particular needs.
 For example, the use of a scribe, modified papers or extra time.
-There are three different groups of access arrangements, each with their own application form and set of deadlines.
+There are two different groups of access arrangements, each with their own application form and set of deadlines.

 Group 1: Access arrangements

 Apply for our permission to use these.
 You do not need to send us evidence when you apply; however, you must keep the evidence until we issue certificates.

 Group 2: Modified papers

 We send you modified question papers if you submit a final entry for the relevant candidate, syllabus and component.